Posted By: Susan Rooke

 Posted on: August 18, 2016 11:30 AM

-In May of 2015, Glen and I steered our lives in a direction I hadn’t seen coming.
+In the spring of 2015, Glen and I steered our lives in a direction I hadn’t seen coming.
 We had dreamed of selling our Austin home—too big, too expensive and too time-consuming to keep up for just the two of us once the nest was empty—and we did.
 We also had dreamed of moving to the country, and we did.
 Those were two wonderful blessings for which I’m grateful every day, but they weren’t unexpected.
 We didn’t just dream; we planned.
 (Okay.
 Glen planned.)

 But there were two things I didn’t expect:

 • Our good fortune in finding this particular piece of property, which came on the market at the precise time we were free to make an offer, and that . . .